jeffsanicola/vault-policy-guide/README.md

 >}
 >```

-More advanced policies ([Fine-Grained Control Policies](https://www.vaultproject.io/docs/concepts/policies#fine-grained-control)) can control which attributes can be written to as well as some limited content enforcement.
-Note that these Fine-Grained policies may only be applied to key/value pair type attributes.
+More advanced policies, such as [Fine-Grained Control Policies](https://www.vaultproject.io/docs/concepts/policies#fine-grained-control), can control which attributes can be written to as well as some limited content enforcement.
+Fine-Grained policies may only be applied to key/value pair type attributes.
 Anything that accepts a "map" of data, such as KVv2 ironically enough, cannot be controlled using this method.
-Rather [Sentinel policies](https://www.vaultproject.io/docs/enterprise/sentinel), a Vault Enterprise feature, must be used to control content directly within Vault (or content enforcement can be built into your workflow, if feasible).
+Rather [Sentinel policies](https://www.vaultproject.io/docs/enterprise/sentinel), a Vault Enterprise feature, must be used to control content directly within Vault, or content enforcement can be built into your workflow, if feasible.

 ## Policy Pathing